Nundah

 Nundah has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects likely affecting this region.
-Notable initiatives include Danby Lane - Nundah Village, Danby Lane improvements, Clayfield Development Aggregate project, and Clayfield Villagio Shopping Centre Revitalisation.
-The following details projects most relevant to the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 22 projects that may impact the area.
+Notable ones include Danby Lane - Nundah Village, Danby Lane, Clayfield Development Aggregate, and Clayfield Villagio Shopping Centre Revitalisation.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.